ianjones/moodle-assignsubmission_comparativejudgement/docs/Userguide/Using_the_CJ_plugin.md

 ### Grades and judgement data
 At the bottom of the page are three buttons.
 * **Calculate grades**: uses the comparisons made so far to calculate a score for each exemplar or submission.
 It will also calcuate a reliability figure that will be displayed just above the **Calculate grades** button.
 This reliability figure is what is known as [Scale Separation Reliability](https://doi.org/10.1177%2F0146621617748321) and should be greater than **0.7** before you can be confident in your scores.
 * **Raw judgement data**: for advance users, download the comparisons made and calculate your own scores offline.
-See LINK NEEDED.
+For support processing comparative judgement decisions offline see this [user guide](https://www.notion.so/nmm/No-More-Marking-for-researchers-70cb4eec46d547cd91c65ff2066d415f).
 * **Copy grades to gradebook**: click once all comparisons are complete to copy the grades to the Moodle gradebook.

 ## 6. Manage judgement request emails.